EPCCed/Activities/Activities/Reference/WeeArchieGreenTech.md

 -   Ethernet Port

-Each unit has a 8GB MicroSD card with the operating system installed.
+Each unit has an 8GB MicroSD card with the operating system installed.

 ### Netgear GS108 Switch